 We are constantly asked how many chains do you need to do certain size afghans.
-Using my crochet hook and measuring tape, I figured out the average chain counts you need to do in order to get close to size you want.
+Using my crochet hook and measuring tape, I figured out the average chain counts you need to do in order to get close to the size you want.

 I am assuming 4 ply worsted yarn in the Medium 4 Weight Category.
-Yarn included in this category are examples like Caron Simply Soft, Caron One Pound, Bernat Super Value and etc. Just look at the ball band for the weight level of the yarn.
+Yarn included in this category is examples like Caron Simply Soft, Caron One Pound, Bernat Super Value and etc. Just look at the ball band for the weight level of the yarn.

 More Helpful Tips

 I have provided in the worksheet below how many stitches I had per inch.
 I have done the math for you.
 But if you want to do the math on any other yarn types or hook types.
 This is what you can do.

 - 1 sc 2nd Chain from hook and sc in each chain across.
 Turn.